itzdennie/secure-cloud-architecture/security-plan.md

 | Database access rules | Customer |
 | Backups | Customer |

+1. **What does Security OF the Cloud mean?**
+   This refers to the security of the underlying infrastructure, physical hardware, data centers, and network facilities managed by the cloud provider.

+2. **What does Security IN the Cloud mean?**
+   This refers to the security configurations, user permissions, application code, data encryption, and access controls managed by the customer.

 ---

 # Architecture Questions

-### 1. What does Security OF the Cloud mean?
-Security OF the Cloud refers to the security of the underlying physical infrastructure, data centers, server hardware, and core networking facilities managed directly by the cloud provider.

-### 2. What does Security IN the Cloud mean?
-Security IN the Cloud refers to the security configurations, user account access controls, application logic, database security rules, firewall policies, and data encryption managed by the customer.

-### 3. Which resource should be directly accessible from the Internet?
+3. **Which resource should be directly accessible from the Internet?**
    The CDN and the Load Balancer.

-### 4. Why should the database remain private?
+4. **Why should the database remain private?**
-To protect sensitive student records from direct public exposure and unauthorized access from external network threats.
+   To protect sensitive student records from direct exposure and external attacks.

-### 5. Why should users not connect directly to the database?
+5. **Why should users not connect directly to the database?**
-To prevent direct database queries that bypass application authentication, input validation, and business logic, which could lead to data tampering or leaks.
+   To prevent unauthorized queries, data tampering, and bypassing of application security logic.

-### 6. What is the purpose of a load balancer?
+6. **What is the purpose of a load balancer?**
-To distribute incoming user web traffic evenly across multiple application servers to optimize network efficiency and prevent system overload.
+   To distribute incoming web traffic across multiple application servers to prevent overloading.

-### 7. What happens if one application server fails?
+7. **What happens if one application server fails?**
-The load balancer automatically detects the failure and reroutes user traffic to the remaining healthy application servers without interrupting service.
+   The load balancer redirects incoming requests to the remaining operational application servers.

-### 8. What is the purpose of a CDN?
+8. **What is the purpose of a CDN?**
-To cache static web content geographically closer to users across edge locations to significantly increase loading speeds.
+   To cache static assets geographically closer to users to improve site loading speed.

-### 9. Why should administrator accounts use MFA?
+9. **Why should administrator accounts use MFA?**
-Because administrative accounts hold elevated access privileges; requiring MFA prevents total account takeover even if passwords are stolen.
+   Because they have elevated privileges, and MFA adds an extra defense layer against password compromise.

-### 10. Why should administrator access not be given to every employee?
+10. **Why should administrator access not be given to every employee?**
-To enforce the Principle of Least Privilege and minimize administrative errors, security risks, or unauthorized access modifications.
+    To enforce the principle of least privilege and minimize security risks or accidental misconfigurations.

-### 11. Why are logging and monitoring important?
+11. **Why are logging and monitoring important?**
-They provide complete visibility into system activities, allowing security teams to track actions, audit events, and detect suspicious behavior in real time.
+    They help track system activity, detect suspicious behavior, and audit security events.

-### 12. Why are backups important?
+12. **Why are backups important?**
-They ensure critical data can be quickly recovered in the event of system failures, database corruption, accidental deletion, or ransomware incidents.
+    They allow data restoration in case of system failures, corruption, or cyberattacks.